BoykaFramework/boyka-framework/website/docs/api/actions/interfaces/listeners/elements/element-actions-listener.md

 This method will get executed after clearing the value in the element located by using the provided locator.

+## `onExecuteScript (script, args)` {#on-execute-script}

+This method will get executed after executing the provided script on the element with the provided arguments.

 ## `onGetAttribute (locator, attribute)` {#on-get-attribute}

 This method will get executed after getting the given attribute in the element located by using the provided locator.